cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 !listing 3dFracture/fracture_only_aperture_changing.i block=DiracKernels

-As mentioned above `bottom_p_or_t` is chosen so that the borehole don't "suck" water: instead they rely on the injection to increase the porepressure and pump water into the production borehole.
+As mentioned above `bottom_p_or_t` is chosen so that the borehole doesn't "suck" water: instead they rely on the injection to increase the porepressure and pump water into the production borehole.
 The reason for this is that if the porepressure reduces around the production well (due to a "suck") then the fracture aperture reduces, making it increasingly difficult to extract water.

 ### Results

 The pressure at the injection point rises from its insitu value of around 9.4$\,$MPa to around 12.2$\,$MPa: an increase of 3$\,$MPa, which results in a fracture aperture of around 3$\,$mm according to [eqn.frac.open].
 This results in permeability increasing by a factor of around 27000.

-Some results are shown in [fracture_only_aperture_changing_T_out], [fracture_only_aperture_changing_P_out] and [fracture_only_aperture_changing_T_2hrs].
+Some results are shown in [fracture_only_aperture_changing_P_out], [fracture_only_aperture_changing_T_out] and [fracture_only_aperture_changing_T_2hrs].
 Production commences around 1.75 hours after injection starts.
 These simulations were run using different mesh sizes (by choosing `Mesh/uniform_refine` appropriately) to illustrate the impact of different meshes in this problem.
 A straightfoward analysis of simulation error as a function of mesh size is not possible, because each simulation also uses a different time-step size.
 Nevertheless, some observations are:

 - There is an interesting increase of temperature around the production well in the finer-resolution cases.
 The reason for this is that a thin layer of insitu hot fluid is "squashed" against the fracture ends as the cold fluid invades the fracture (the thin layer is not resolved in the low-resolution cases).
 This is also clearly seen in [orbit_T].
 The hot fluid cannot escape, and it becomes pressurized, leading to an increase in temperature.
 Eventually the porepressure increases to 10.6$\,$MPa and the production well activates (indicated by the dot in the figures), withdrawing the hot fluid, and the near-well area cools.
 In regions where there is no production well, the high temperature eventually diffuses.
 If the production well were in the middle of a fracture, this interesting phenomenon wouldn't be seen.
 - As mesh resolution is increased, the results appear to be converging to an "infinite-resolution" case.
 Given the likely uncertainties in parameter values and the physics of aperture dilation, a mesh with element side-lengths of 10$\,$m is likely to be perfectly adequate for this type of problem.